 Obstacles to Providing Clinical Care Management to High-Risk Patients

-As a member of a group captive plan with Roundstone, you have access to your company’s anonymized claims data.
+As a member of a self-insured group medical captive plan with Roundstone, you have access to your company’s anonymized claims data.
 This data gives you insights into where your healthcare dollars are going at a bird’s-eye view.
 With these insights, you can identify the type of care, diagnosis, and medications that account for the bulk of your company’s healthcare spending and can then utilize cost savings strategies to improve the savings of your self-funded health insurance plan..

 While you can see this information at a high level, your employees are still protected under privacy laws, which means you can’t identify which employees may need these services.
 This makes it vitally important to educate all of your covered employees about the CCM services your plan provides.
 It’s also essential to educate your workers about the impact of high costs to their plan and how CCM can improve their health outcomes.

-Building Clinical Care Management Into Your Group Captive Plan
+Building Clinical Care Management Into Your Self-Insured Group Captive Plan

 Following are common care management strategies that can have a significant effect on your healthcare costs.